NGEN-Room/learn-javascript/1. Introduction/Intro Module 002 - Variables and Data Types/README.md

 In this module, you’ll learn how to declare variables in JavaScript and understand the different data types used in coding.

+## 🌍 What is a Variable?

+Think of a variable like a labelled box.
+You can put something in the box (a value), check what’s inside, or replace it later.

 ---

 ## 💡 What You'll Learn